top of page

 Bérenger THOUIN

-After training at the ENS Louis Lumière, Bérenger Thouin wrote and directed several short films, including "Guillaume le désespéré", "La Course" and "Le Zoo de Monsieur Vanel".
+After training at the ENS Louis Lumière, Bérenger Thouin wrote and directed several short films, including Guillaume le désespéré, La Course and Le Zoo de Monsieur Vanel.
 His work focuses on history and archive images.
-He is currently developing his first feature film, "L'Âge d'or".
+His first feature film, produced by GoGoGo Film and titled Golden Age, tells the story of a fearless young woman, played by Souheila Yacoub, who journeys through the twentieth century in search of fortune and freedom.

-Frédéric BAS
+Frédéric Bas

-& Caroline BRAMI
+Caroline BRAMI

 Myriam EL HAJJ